 Use these requirements for full server protection.
 Keep in mind that a target server may meet these requirements but may not be suitable to stand-in for a source in the event of a source failure.
-See Target compatibility on page 147 for additional information regarding an appropriate target server for your particular source.
+See Target compatibility on page 175 for additional information regarding an appropriate target server for your particular source.

 - Operating system-The following operating systems are supported for full server jobs.

+- Windows 2022 and Server Core 2022

+- · Windows 2019 and Server Core 2019

 - Windows 2016 and Server Core 2016

 - Windows 2012 R2 and Server Core 2012 R2

 - Windows 2012 and Server Core 2012

-- Windows 2008 R2 Service Pack 1 or later and Server Core 2008 R2 Service Pack 1 or later

-Windows 2016 support is for the primary operating system features available in Windows 2012.
-New operating system features specific to Windows 2016, such as Nano Server, Windows Containers, and so on, are not supported.
+Windows 2022, 2019, and 2016 support are for the primary operating system features available in Windows 2012.
+Operating system features specific to these newer Windows releases, such as Nano Server, Windows Containers, and so on, are not supported.